jeroenbeijer/SDRReceiver/README.md

 remote_rtl=127.0.0.1:1234

+Also the tuner gain by index position can be selected with this key where a value of 28 is the highest gain

+remote_rtl_gain_idx=28

 The main VFO's are shown in the image above.
 There is typically no need to change these unless perhaps while setting up a new C Band ini file.
 The SDR should work for C Band as well but the FFT is quite slow so it is probabaly a good idea to determine the exact frequencies to use via other means.

 The SDR can be autostarted and with the following ini keys: